-olleges and universities are now at the center of a heated debate over Hamas and Israel.
+Colleges and universities are now at the center of a heated debate over Hamas and Israel.
 Some supporters of Hamas justify its massacre of Israelis on October 7; some repeat slogans that assert the goal of Hamas to eradicate Israel; some engage in other forms of verbal denigration of Jews; and some proceed to vandalism, assault, and at least in one case, murder.
-Supporters of Israel ("some" seems unnecessary here) decry the anti-Semitism of the Hamas apologists and the broader wave of antisemitism which has followed.
-After Israel began its retaliatory attacks on Hamas in Gaza, an additional confrontation arose between those who support Israel's actions and those who denounce those actions.
+Supporters of Israel decry the anti-Semitism of the Hamas apologists and the broader wave of anti-Semitism which has followed.
+After Israel began it retaliatory attacks on Hamas in Gaza, an additional confrontation arose between those who support Israel's actions and those who denounce those actions.
 This second confrontation maps onto the first one, but imperfectly.
-Some who denounce antisemitism also denounce Israeli's action in Gaza.
+Some who denounce anti-Semitism also denounce Israeli's action in Gaza.

 All of this is painfully obvious, but I restate it to provide the context for the emergence of a deeper debate.
 Should American colleges and universities take positions on any of these matters?
 Should they have issued strong public denunciations of Hamas immediately after the October 7 massacre?
 Should they have repudiated the campus apologists for Hamas who began voicing their delight at the killings less than a day later?
-Should they, on the contrary, have voiced support for the rights of the students to celebrate atrocities that those students professed to see as justified resistance to "settler colonialism"?
+Should they, on the contrary, have voiced support for the rights of the students to celebrate these atrocities as justified resistance to "settler colonialism"?
 Should American universities have expressed disapproval of Israeli retaliation?